simonduffield-ops/gardner-valley/README.md

-# 🏡 Property Manager PWA
+# 🏡 Gardner Valley - Property Management PWA

-A modern, mobile-optimized Progressive Web App for managing your property with ease.
+A modern, mobile-optimized Progressive Web App for managing your property with ease. **Now with shared backend support** - everyone sees the same data, no login required!

 ## Features